agude/agude.github.io/_books/a_fire_upon_the_deep.md

 Power, the destruction of the system, and a mad escape in a half-ready ship.
 There is real tension because you know how strong the Blight is.

-By putting the war in the background, the story feels small and personal, but with high stakes and a huge impact---just like {{ torturer }}.
-This is the opposite effect that putting the war front-and-center {{ phlebas }} has, as that instead shows how trivial heroes are in galactic conflict. <!-- TODO reword -->
+By putting the war in the background, the story feels close and personal, while still conveying high stakes and huge impact---just like {{ torturer }}.
+This contrasts with novels like {{ phlebas }}, where the war is put front-and-center to emphasize the insignificance of individuals in the face of galactic conflicts.

 {{ this_book }} makes the universe feel old, with forgotten history and ancient evils, in a way {{ suns }} failed to do.